MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

     - Press and hold the volume-up and volume-down buttons simultaneously until a three-second countdown begins.
 To stop recording, tap both buttons simultaneously.

     These videos are saved to the HoloLens camera roll.
-Keep in mind that the video will not be automatically uploaded to Stream, but there are two ways to get a photo or video off the HoloLens camera roll.
+Keep in mind that the video will not be automatically uploaded, but there are two ways to get a photo or video off the HoloLens camera roll.

     **Upload to OneDrive**